MicrosoftDocs/cpp-docs/docs/windows/overview-of-windows-programming-in-cpp.md

 UWP apps are able to run on all Windows 10 devices such as tablets and mobile phones, as well as on the desktop.
 On the desktop, they are able to run as a desktop window, instead of always running full-screen.
 These apps can also run on the Xbox, and on future devices.
 UWP apps run on the Windows Runtime, which provides user interface elements, services, and an interface to the diverse hardware devices that are supported on Windows.

 You can write UWP apps in C++/CX, a dialect of C++, you can use the [C++/WinRT library](https://moderncpp.com/) for some scenarios.
 UWP apps compile to native code and have a XAML user interface, or use DirectX.
 Windows Runtime components that are written in native code that UWP apps written in other languages can consume.
-For more information, see [Create a Universal Windows Platform app in C++](http://go.microsoft.com/fwlink/?LinkID=534976), [Create your first UWP game using DirectX](http://go.microsoft.com/fwlink/p/?LinkId=244656), and [Creating Windows Runtime components in C++](http://go.microsoft.com/fwlink/p/?LinkId=244658).
+For more information, see [Create a Universal Windows Platform app in C++](/windows/uwp/get-started/create-a-basic-windows-10-app-in-cpp), and [Creating Windows Runtime components in C++](https://docs.microsoft.com/en-us/previous-versions/windows/apps/hh441569\(v=vs.140\)).

    This category also includes using C++ for core components and computational code in the context of server and cloud programming.
 Sometimes the performance-intensive code at the core of a server or cloud application is written in C++ to maximize performance.
 You can compile such code into a DLL and use it from C# or Visual Basic.